Depending on the survey, somewhere between 15%-25% of Americans can’t park their car inside their garage.

 - Stuff to keep

-Go through each item in the pile (and only that pile) and decide if it still has a place in your life.
+Start with the first pile, go through each item, and decide if it still has a place in your life.

 If it does, great.
-If it doesn’t, then either throw it out right now or put it off to the side to donate or sell.
+If it doesn’t, throw it out or put it off to the side to donate or sell.